Community Corrections Order Cancelled – Breach CCO, Armed Robbery

-Jack Parsons represented the client at the Melbourne County Court.
+We represented the client at the Melbourne County Court.
 For this case, he succeeded in having the client’s Community Correction Order cancelled.

-Finally, Jack described the new offending to the judge.
+Finally, we described the new offending to the judge.
 It wasn’t nearly as serious as the original offending from years ago.
 These submissions were made alongside considerable medical material that confirmed diagnosis, and illuminated the struggles that the client faced on a daily basis and the things that could contribute to these struggles.
-These included decision-making, prioritising, and other things that are taken for granted by people who don’t face
+These included decision-making, prioritising, and other things that are taken for granted by people who don’t face these issues.

 - The accused was subject to a Community Corrections Order;